Drivers from Friday fatal Trempealeau County crash identified

 The Trempealeau County Sheriff’s Office released the identities Monday of the drivers involved in a fatal crash last week in Trempealeau County near Galesville.

-Furlin and her one-year-old rear seat passenger were transported to a local hospital by ambulance.
-Furlin died from her injuries at the hospital, while the one-year-old did not have any reported injuries.
+Furlin and her 1-year-old rear seat passenger were transported to a local hospital by ambulance.
+Furlin died from her injuries at the hospital, while the 1-year-old did not have any reported injuries.

 The driver of the truck, Gavin D. Becker, 25, of Independence, suffered from severe injuries and was also transferred to a local hospital by ambulance.